By Brian Fairbanks and Laurie Davies

 Are you management material?
 Do you think big picture and like strategizing for success?
 Are you good at understanding people’s strengths and weaknesses as they pertain to a professional setting?
-If any of this sounds like you, it may be time to consider a career in business management — and a Master of Management degree may just be the first step in the right direction.
+If this sounds like you, it may be time to consider a career in business management — and a Master of Science in Management (MSM) may just be the first step in the right direction.

-Similar to a master’s in business management, a Master of Management degree prepares students for jobs in business management and administration.
-A good program will address topics like business operations, regulations (in general, not just related to a specific industry, such as oil and gas), research, analytics, laws and ethics (now more important than ever as many corporations and companies strive to be good community partners).
+Similar to a master’s in business management or an MBA, an MSM degree prepares students for jobs in business management and administration.
+A good program will include such curriculum as business operations, regulations (in general, not just related to a specific industry, such as oil and gas), research, analytics, laws and ethics (now more important than ever as many corporations and companies strive to be good community partners).

-Students who graduate with a Master of Management degree are often on track to pursue any one of a variety of business management careers.
+As with an MBA, students who earn this graduate degree are often on track to pursue any one of a variety of business management careers.
 According to the U.S. Bureau of Labor Statistics (BLS), management jobs are expected to grow roughly 5% between 2019 and 2029, which is a higher rate than the average projected for all occupations combined.
 (It’s also the equivalent of more than a half-million jobs.)

 As stated by BLS: “Employment growth is expected to be driven by the formation of new organizations and expansion of existing ones, which should require more workers to manage these operations.”

-The career outcomes for this program are aligned to general and operations managers.
-Responsibilities for this role include determining and formulating policies and providing overall direction for companies or organizations (within guidelines set up by a board of directors or similar governing body).
+The career outcomes for this degree program are aligned to general and operations managers.
+Responsibilities for such roles include determining and formulating policies and providing overall direction for companies or organizations (within guidelines set up by a board of directors or similar governing body).

 As noted by UPOX, general and operations managers “plan, direct or coordinate operational activities at the highest level of management with the help of subordinate executives and staff managers.”